DS1TPT/ABF_Lang/README.md

 - '_' command reads and outputs the value in floating-point type as much as the length of double type.
 - '/' command calculates quotient if pointer type is not double.
 - ':' command ALWAYS saves product to buffer in signed char type.
+- 'x' command uses buffer.
+The value at X may remain in the buffer.
 - When checking conditions for if statement, interpreter reads and compares data in previously set pointer type.
 ```
 Example:'#c10,32,!(f0\) ;if int value at address 10 to 13 is not equal to value at address 32 to 35 then f0\